 Driving Sustainability Efforts

-RILA is seeking opportunities to work with lawmakers on ensuring safe and ethical manufacturing working conditions through clear guidelines and transparency around forced labor regulations.
+RILA is seeking opportunities to work with lawmakers on ensuring safe and ethical manufacturing working conditions through clear guidelines.
 These regulations should reflect the realities of 21st century global supply chains to provide transparency to stakeholders.
 RILA will also be working with federal, state, and local lawmakers to ensure that legislative requirements related to operational, product and packaging sustainability including climate and waste reduction are based upon sound environmental and market impact research.
-These requirements should advance sustainability and public policy objectives without undue burden on the industry or our customers, while avoiding unintended consequences that undermine environmental objectives.
+These requirements should advance sustainability and public policy objectives without undue burden on the industry or our customers, while avoiding unintended consequences.